Seven Public Speaking Tips for Kids

 Boring, we know.

 But practice is what makes a good speech great.
 When we prepare a speech, we usually spend most of the time thinking about the actual words we’re going to say – but this often isn’t what audiences are really interested in.
-They actually pay much more attention to the way that we present ourselves – something we can only develop if we practice beforehand.
+They actually pay much more attention to the way that we present ourselves, such as our tone of voice and body language – something we can only develop if we practice beforehand, and something that is often missed when teaching presentation skills to kids.

-Besides, practice helps us feel more familiar with the content, helping reduce the nerves when we actually get up onto the stage!
+Besides, practice helps us feel more familiar with the content, helping reduce the nerves when we actually get up onto the stage – keep this in mind when you’re helping your child write their next speech!

 Tip #4 – Visualise the room